uber-web/math.gl/docs/modules/core/api-reference/matrix4.md

 - `quaternion` (`Quaternion`) - the quaternion to create matrix from

+##### fromTranslationQuaternion(translation: Vector3, quaternion: Quaternion): this

+Sets the matrix to a transformation corresponding to the translation and rotations represented by the given parameters.

+`matrix4.fromTranslationQuaternion(translation, quaternion)`

+- `translation` (`Vector3`) - the translation to create matrix from
+- `quaternion` (`Quaternion`) - the quaternion to create matrix from

 ##### frustum(options: {left: number, right: number, bottom: number, top: number, near: number, far: number}): this

 Generates a frustum matrix with the given bounds.
 The frustum far plane can be infinite.